Dlyang8/DSCI_551/README.md

 4. Run `setup_db.py` to rebuild `nba.duckdb` from the CSV files.
 5. Run `streamlit run app.py` to launch the dashboard.

-The `data/` CSVs and `nba.duckdb` are already included in the repository, steps 3 and 4 can be skipped.
+If the `data/` CSVs and `nba.duckdb` are already included in the repository, steps 3 and 4 can be skipped.
 Run `setup_db.py` only if you want to rebuild the database from the CSV files.

 ---